tyomhd/final-thesis-image-gan/README.md

 # Image quality improvement based on a generative adversarial network

-A source code for the TTU IT College final thesis project.
+A source code for the Tallinn University of Technology IT College final thesis project.

 ### Author
 - Artyom Likhachev